MoodMirani/Project-DH2642/README.md

 You need a Spotify Premium account to get started with Popify.
 The App will ask you for authentification upon start.
 If you don't have a Spotify Premium account, you can create it in our app (or ask another TA to grade this project :))

+Heads up!
+The website works best without any plugins in your browser, such as addblocker.

 # 2. Download Node.js

 You need to download Node.js in order to run Popfify.